labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 	:width: 25%

 3. Click on the **CARTS: MERGE** button.
-4. The Genomic Objects of the 2 gene carts will be moved into a new cart, called by default ’**MERGE**’.
+4. The Genomic Objects of the 2 gene carts will be moved into a new cart, called by default '**MERGE**'.

-.. warning:: **If you need to perform another ’Merge Operation’, do not forget to rename the cart called ’MERGE’.
+.. warning:: **If you need to perform another 'Merge Operation', do not forget to rename the cart called 'MERGE'.
 Else, the content will be overwritten.**

 .. image:: img/bas18.png
 	:width: 100%